alexsmbaratti/Akihabara-Simulation/README.md

 * NavMesh Agents and Obstacles
 * Basic camera control

+## Purpose
+By understanding how changing parameters, such as pedestrain density and speed limit, can affect traffic flow in a dense, metro area, the best way to get the most people to their destination can become clear.

 ## Controls
 ### Parameters
 * Speed Limit (max. speed for cars)